cx-designers/demo-repository/src/ux-ui-design-services.md

   - faqTitle: "How can I get started with Cypherox Technologies for my UX/UI design project?"
     faqDescription: "Getting started is simple!
 Visit our website at Cypherox Technologies and fill out the contact form, or email us directly at info@cypherox.com.
 Our team will schedule a consultation to understand your requirements, goals, and vision.
 From there, we’ll create a customized plan to bring your ideas to life."

-hireCtaTitle: "Hire UI/UX Designers"
+hireCtaTitle: "Hire Dedicated UI/UX Designers for Your Business Success "
-hireCtaSubTitle: "Hire Dedicated UI/UX Designers for Your Business Success"
+hireCtaSubTitle: "Hire UI/UX Designers"
 hireCtaDesc: "Looking to scale your projects?
 Our talented pool of UI/UX designers brings expertise in crafting innovative, user-centric designs.
 Whether you need a single designer or an entire team, we provide flexible hiring models tailored to your requirements.
 Boost productivity, save costs, and achieve faster time-to-market by partnering with us today!" hireCtaButtonLink : "/hire-ui-ux-designers.html"
 hireCtaButtonText: "Connect With Our Team"